daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

 ## 1. Introduction

-After you have completed the [Beginner Tutorial](https://docs.numbersbelieve.com/omnia3_beginnertutorial.html), whose result is a functional order management application, OMNIA UI Extensibility Tutorial focus on the execution of behaviours on the user interface (cient browser).
+After you have completed the [Beginner Tutorial](https://docs.numbersbelieve.com/omnia3_beginnertutorial.html), whose result is a functional order management application, OMNIA UI Extensibility Tutorial focus on the execution of behaviours on the user interface (client browser).

 ## 2. Prerequisites